akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202404/20240403000000/index.md

 Categories: cs-AI, cs-CL, cs-LG, cs.LG
 Keyword Score: 60
 Keywords: Pruning, LLaMA, Transformer, Large Language Model, Large Language Model, Prompt
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.01365v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.01365v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.01365v1.pdf" filename="2404.01365v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.01365v2.pdf" filename="2404.01365v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 With the development of <b>transformer-based</b> <b>large</b> <b>language</b> <b>models</b> <b>(LLMs),</b> they have been applied to many fields due to their remarkable utility, but this comes at a considerable computational cost at deployment.
 Fortunately, some methods such as <b>pruning</b> or constructing a mixture of experts (MoE) aim at exploiting sparsity in <b>transformer</b> feedforward (FF) blocks to gain boosts in speed and reduction in memory requirements.
 However, these techniques can be very costly and inflexible in practice, as they often require training or are restricted to specific types of architectures.
 To address this, we introduce GRIFFIN, a novel training-free MoE that selects unique FF experts at the sequence level for efficient generation across a plethora of <b>LLMs</b> with different non-ReLU activation functions.
 This is possible due to a critical observation that many trained <b>LLMs</b> naturally produce highly structured FF activation patterns within a sequence, which we call flocking.
-Despite our method's simplicity, we show with 50\% of the FF parameters, GRIFFIN maintains the original model's performance with little to no degradation on a variety of classification and generation tasks, all while improving latency (e.g. 1.25$\times$ speed-up in <b>Llama</b> 2 13B on an NVIDIA L40).
-Code will be available at https://github.com/hdong920/GRIFFIN.
+Despite our method's simplicity, we show with 50% of the FF parameters, GRIFFIN maintains the original model's performance with little to no degradation on a variety of classification and generation tasks, all while improving latency (e.g. 1.25$\times$ speed-up in <b>Llama</b> 2 13B on an NVIDIA L40).
+Code is available at https://github.com/hdong920/GRIFFIN.

 {{</citation>}}

-### (2/33 | 156/269) New logarithmic step size for stochastic gradient descent (M. Soheil Shamaee et al., 2024)
+### (2/36 | 156/273) New logarithmic step size for stochastic gradient descent (M. Soheil Shamaee et al., 2024)

 {{<citation>}}